-Some users are already enjoying the new operating system’s bells and whistles.
-But others are not so happy as they see something scary on the installation page.
-It’s the dreaded “This PC can’t run Windows 11” message, which shows up on machines that fail to meet some basic requirements.
+Many PC owners are already enjoying Windows 11’s shiny interface and other bells and whistles.
+But others are not so happy as they see something scary whenever they try to upgrade.
+It’s the dreaded “This PC can’t run Windows 11” message that shows up on machines that fail to meet some basic requirements.

 Nowadays, the message reads: